Former Seminary Investigator: McCarrick Was ‘Epicenter’ of Problems

 And then there is an editorial aspect to this, and how it has been applied to the report, where different pieces of information would be redacted from the report for various reasons.
 Some may be political, some may be from a judicial perspective.
 Or there may be other ongoing investigations that we’re not aware of that would not be properly found in this report, that could be ongoing somewhere else.
 We just don’t know the answers to these broad questions.

-One of the criticisms of the report is that it’s not really an independent investigation or t study as it has been overseen by people who have been involved with McCarrick and perhaps have a conflict of interest.
+One of the criticisms of the report is that it’s not really an independent investigation or study as it has been overseen by people who have been involved with McCarrick and perhaps have a conflict of interest.
 Do you think that’s a weakness?

 Yes, absolutely.
 It’s a big weakness in the document, because again, we will not have access to, say, first drafts, second drafts.
 What was the editorial application to various documents?
 We don’t know who are the key gatekeepers of the initial and critical data that came in to form the early drafts of the report.
 We don’t know what sort of filters have been applied to information that may have been gathered from the U.S. particularly, as well as what was in the archives.
 We don’t know if all of the correspondence has been looked at, or was there a selection of certain correspondence to fit a particular narrative.
 We just don’t know the answer to this question.
 This would take another type of oversight function concerning the individuals associated with the preparation of this document.